vchan2/vchan2.github.io/2024APCalculusBC.md

 If you are consistently spending more than 1 hour per day on homework, please see me.
 (Nearly) Every section we cover will have an associated AP Classroom online homework for you to complete by a certain deadline, typically before the next class (or in the case of a test, the class after that).
 You will also receive paper assignments from Flipped Math to work on.
 Any additional homework outside of these two will be posted here.

-Homework for Friday, September 6:
+Homework for Monday, September 9:
   * Introduction Questionnaire